- Classical Mythology Eighth Edition Nyc Bar

 I love everything about the classics.
 I think they are a source of timeless wisdom.
 Rules and lessons that apply in any age can be learned from studying the Greek and Roman Mythology.

-Shelves: badass-heroines, death-in-the-flesh, ancient-greece, awesome-mothers-or-mother-figures, ancient-rome, creepy, bitter-betrayal, classical-mythology, books-i-read-for-school, be-my-husband
+really liked it Shelves: badass-heroines, death-in-the-flesh, ancient-greece, awesome-mothers-or-mother-figures, ancient-rome, creepy, bitter-betrayal, classical-mythology, books-i-read-for-school, be-my-husband

 A really great and entertaining read for any fan of classical mythology.
 It doesn't read like a textbook, so it held my attention.